 Another phenomenon on Skopelos are the many churches and monasteries.
 It is estimated, there are three hundred eighty churches on the island.

-Skopelos are many beautiful sandy and pebble beaches.
+Skopelos has many beautiful sandy and pebble beaches.
 The best known beaches are those of Stafylos, Kastani, Milia, Hovolo at Klima Elios and Agnontas.
-Many beautiful beaches are not accessible by car, but on foot or by boat.
+Many beaches are not accessible by car, but on foot or by boat.

 Skopelos has no airport and is only accessible by boat.
 Most tourists arrive from the island of Skiathos, in Skiathos is an international airport.
 A boat trip from Skiathos town to Skopelos town takes about one hour.
 Others fly to the city of Volos, from the port of Volos there is a ferry twice a day to Skopelos and the other Sporades.
 Skopelos is connected by ferry with the ports of Agios Konstantinos (Greek mainland), Volos, Skiathos, Alonissos and Skyros.